 The IME needs to be reviewed to make sure that it was done properly.
 Many times the doctor will rush through an exam or will purposely include or exclude details that are important.
 During the exam you should be sure to note all of your injuries, pain and other problems and request that this information be included in the report.
 Of course, the report is entirely up to the doctor’s discretion.

 If you receive an IME it is likely a signal that the insurance company is questioning your injuries and a cut-off may be coming.
 The sooner you talk to a workers’ compensation lawyer the better.
 If your benefits are denied or are ending, your attorney needs to take action as quickly as possible to ensure that you are properly covered.
-When you are injured at work, call Bader Law Firm, LLC.
+When you are injured at work, call Bader Scott Injury Lawyers.
 Our experienced workers’ compensation attorneys are available to review your case, answer your questions and help you keep your benefits.
-Contact Bader Law Firm, LLC today for a free initial case evaluation.
+Contact Bader Scott Injury Lawyers today for a free initial case evaluation.